 Previous time consumption of a similar activity

-If a similar effort or activity is already done, its time consumption may be a base for future time estimations.
+If a similar effort or activity has already been done, its time consumption may be a base for future time estimations.

 Current knowledge of scope and requirements

 When effort is already planned, the estimated development time may no longer be correct as scope and requirements may have changed.

-Re-estimating the required time for an effort to be developed is recommended before development starts, by checking all current known requirements and scope.
+Re-estimating the required time for an effort to be executed is recommended before development starts.
+This can be done by checking all current known requirements and scope.

 Re-estimation of an effort may reflect on the total time estimation of all other known and defined efforts.